-Sojourners "mission is to articulate the biblical call to social justice, inspiring hope and building a movement to transform individuals, communities, the church, and the world."
+The stated mission of Sojourners: "We is seek to inspire hope and build a movement to transform individuals, communities, the church, and the world."

 The link below will take you to their website where you will find many journal articles, blog posts, and other information.